ekrez/daiseg.vs.hmmix/README.md

-# daiseg.vs.hmmix
+# DAIseg + HMMmix
-Comparing DAIseg vs HMMix
+Put this files into daiseg directory to study the truth about short inferred segments!